kubesphere/website/README.md

 First, create your own fork of the repository.

-Then, clone your fork and cd into it:
+Then, clone your fork and enter into it:

 ```
 git clone https://github.com/<username>/website